-We charge $100 to form the Idaho LLC articles of organization for you and file with the State.
-We get Idaho LLCs done in about 1 day.
+We charge a $100 business formation fee to form the Idaho LLC articles of organization for you and file with the State.
+Our total LLC formation package is $250 (or $290 expedited), which includes a full year of our registered agent service.
+We get Idaho LLCs done in about 8 days for ordinary filings and 1 day for expedited filings.
 The Idaho LLC operating agreement is included in our service fee.

 LLC’s will be taxed at the IRS level as a disregarded entity, thus paying sole proprietor tax unless you ask the IRS for the S-Corp election.
 This is one of the most confused subjects we take calls on.
 People hear they will save taxes with an S corp.
 This is true sometimes and other times not so much.
 The tax savings of making an Idaho LLC have the S-Corp status with the IRS will come from paying yourself a normal wage and then having the left over profit at the end of the year come to you as a distribution, thus avoiding the self-employment tax (Medicare and Social Security for a total of 15%).
 Now if you’re a new business and not that profitable, there’s no savings and more paperwork.
 Often, the best approach to new Idaho LLC’s is to be a disregarded entity and in a couple of years, when you’re more profitable, make the S-Corp election with the IRS.
 Idaho LLC’s will still be taxed like a DBA at the 8% Idaho State income tax on net profits.